strizhonov/cs-dough___Pet-project/final/README.md

 ## Final project.
 CS-DOUGH
-* CS_DOUGH web application is CS:GO 1v1 tournaments platform.
+* CS-DOUGH web application is CS:GO 1v1 tournaments platform.
 Users can participate or organize their own tournaments here.
 There is money system in the app to make tournaments more competitive.
 You can earn money either creating a tournament or winning it.